In this policy, the terms "complaint" and "grievance" shall have the same meaning.

 Each party shall pay its own costs incurred in the course of the complaint.

 Complaints and appeals under this policy shall be submitted in writing on a form provided by the District.

 Copies of any documents that support the complaint should be attached to the complaint form.
-If the individual does not have copies of these documents, they may be presented at the Level One conference.
-After the Level One conference, no new documents may be submitted by the individual unless the individual did not know the documents existed before the Level One conference.
+If the student or parent does not have copies of these documents, copies may be presented at the Level One conference.
+After the Level One conference, no new documents may be submitted by the student or parent unless the student or parent did not know the documents existed before the Level One conference.